kayantchian/logic-keyboard/README.md

 # logic-keyboard
-A keyboard for typing logical (and mathematical) symbols
+A keyboard made in Java for typing logical (and mathematical) symbols